redhat-best-practices-for-k8s/test-network-function/README.md

 A JUnit report containing results is created at `test-network-function/cnf-certification-tests_junit.xml`.

 ### Run an Operator Test Suite

-In order to run an operator test suite, `operator-test` for example, issue the following command:
+In order to run an Operator test suite, `operator-test` for example, issue the following command:

 ```shell script
 make build build-cnf-operator-tests